testflows/TestFlows-WebSite/source/handbook/index.md

 Scenario(test=test)(x=1, y=1, result=2)
 ```

-However, if you call decorated test as a function within the test of the same type
+However, if you call decorated test a function within a test of the same type,
 then the attributes of the parent test are not changed in any way as
 the test is executed just like a function.